Tiny Island, Giant Pleasures on Gilligan’s Island

 There are mooring buoys for boats to tie onto right at the island.

 The island was clean.
-Please help keep it that way by using the trash cans and/or taking all your trash home with you at the end of the day.
+Please help keep it that way -take all your trash home with you at the end of the day.

 Some people we talked to snorkeled in the mangrove channels and saw just a few fish.
 They have placed artificial reefs in the channels to encourage more fish/marine life.